CameronBeebe/scipfs/ROADMAP.md

 ### 1.5.
 Manifest Structure & CLI Updates for New Metadata

 **Description:** Update manifest and CLI for new metadata.
+**Developer Note:** The manifest structure needs to accommodate CIDs for extracted text, summaries, tags, processing status, and potentially which LLM was used.
+A `manifest_format_version` field should be added.

 #### Implementation Details